Corporal Lawrence Carthage Weathers VC (1890-1918, 28yo)

 Corporal Lawrence Carthage Weathers

-On 10 June 1917 he was wounded during an operation at Messines where he was evacuated and did not rejoin his unit until December.
-Promoted to Lance Corporal on 21 March 1918 he was gassed two months later at Villers-Bretonneux but again rejoined his unit within a month.
+Weathers enlisted in the Australian Imperial Force on 3 February 1916 and was posted to the 3rd Battalion, deploying in June that year.
+He was wounded on 10 June 1917 during operations at Messines and evacuated for treatment, rejoining his unit in December.
+Promoted to Lance Corporal on 21 March 1918, he was gassed two months later at Villers-Bretonneux, but again returned to duty within a month.

 Warrant Officer Class Two Kevin Arthur Wheatley VC (1937-1965, 28yo)